 Suction Power Adjustment

-Adaptability to Different Floor Types
+Adaptability to Floor Types

-Removable Brush Roll and Ease of Replacement
+Ease of Cleaning and Replacement

 How to Pick the Suitable Brush Roll Vacuum